13 Surprising Reasons Your Partner Doesn’t Want Sex

 If one or both partners were unfaithful or micro-cheated, recovering a sexual connection can be difficult.
 “Whether it is the man or the woman who was cheating, the trust, which is such an important part of the intimate connection, has been eroded,” explains Wendi L. Dumbroff, a New Jersey-based licensed professional counselor.
 “This makes it difficult to fall back into each other’s arms.”
 She recommends couples therapy, but cautions that is not always enough to help couples to resume a sexual relationship.
 “Slowly reconnecting in ways that feel safe for the partner who was cheated on can begin to heal and create intimacy between them once again,” she adds.

 Lack of body confidence

 Many medications can cause low libido or have side effects like vaginal dryness.
 Antihistamines can dry up all your membranes, from your nose to your vagina, explains Dr. Holbrook.
 “You may be feeling interested in sex, but need to grab some lubricant to make sure it is comfortable.”
 Always check in with your doctor about side effects before starting a medication and take some time to figure out any necessary workarounds, whether it’s lubricant, extra time in foreplay, or sex prior to taking your meds for the day, adds Dr. Holbrook.
-Read 13 things your vagina is secretly trying to tell you.

 Religious or personal beliefs